shehjar/P3_Behavioral_Cloning/writeup_report.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model.
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode.
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network.
+This file has a higher size than 100 MB and therefore can be downloaded from [here](https://drive.google.com/open?id=0B41pqIfTqFFobDNkTGJZS2pRcDA)
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md  for summarizing the results

 ####2.
-Submssion includes functional code
+Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided [simulator](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58983318_beta-simulator-windows/beta-simulator-windows.zip) and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py Model_Save/model.h5
 ```
 After opening the simulator, the file `drive.py` connects to the simulator platform and provides the ability for the car to drive autonomously.
 ####3.
-Submssion code is usable and readable
+Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+This file uses some predefined helper functions for image processing and defining the neural network architecture.

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model arcthiecture has been employed
+An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The neural network architecture implemented is the recently famous NVidia architecture consisting of convolutional network of 5x5 and 3x3 filter sizes and their respective depths of 24, 36 48 and 64 (keras_model.py lines 28-39).
+The model includes dense layers of depth 1164,100,50,10 and 1, with the last one being the normalized output steering angle.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers instead of the standard RELU, to introduce nonlinearity (code line 20).
+This was chosen because of the continuous nature of the derivative of ELU activation function near 0.
+This being a continuous regression problem, such type of activation function was better suited here.
+The input data as pixels is normalized in the model using a Keras lambda layer (code line 18) and also cropped using a Cropping2D function from keras.layers module.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The initial attempts to reduce overfitting were done be using dropouts and L2 regularizers.
+However, balancing the training data by removing the ~0 degree turn images, flipping and augmenting the rest of the images led to a more robust training scheme and eventually, the neural network was able to capture the image details effectively without the use of dropouts and regularizers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning